aviart/gd-star-rating/readme.txt

 = I have encountered a potential bug? =
 Plugin has debug into log file feature built in.
 Information on activating this can be found in user guide.

+= I have added one of the plugins widgets, and it's not showing anything? = Check the widget settings.
+Most likely problem is with default widget setting to show only posts with 5 votes or more.
+If you have just set the plugin most likely you still don't have enough votes.

 == Screenshots ==
 1. Plugin settings General tab
 2. Post And Pages Voting And Rating statistics